usgs/ps2ff/README.md

 for some common conditions (e.g., typical active crustal regions).
 These can most easily be used with the `interpolate` module that contains the `PS2FF` class, which enables the use of the tables for arbitrary magnitudes and epicentral distance values.
-See the 'ps2ff.interpolate' module entry of this package's [documentation](https://usgs.github.io/ps2ff/).
+See the `ps2ff.interpolate` section of this package's [documentation](https://usgs.github.io/ps2ff/).

 Prerequisites and Installation